 - For 2021, there are 15 state-based exchanges, 6 federally supported exchanges, 6 state-partnership exchanges and 24 federally facilitated exchanges.

 - Some states have changed their exchange models over the years.
-For 2021, there are changes in Pennsylvania, New Jersey, Virginia, and Maine.
+For 2021, there were changes in Pennsylvania, New Jersey, Virginia, and Maine.

 As a result, questions about what the exchanges are, what they offer, and how they work, are still widespread.
 And as with most aspects of the ACA, health insurance marketplaces became yet another battleground in the political fight over the ACA.

 Twenty-seven states joined a federal lawsuit in 2010/2011 trying to overturn the ACA, but in 2012 the Supreme Court upheld all but one of the challenged provisions.
 (The ruling in that case allowed ACA implementation to move forward, but made Medicaid expansion optional for each state, effectively creating the Medicaid coverage gap that still exists in 13 states.
 (The coverage gaps in Missouri and Oklahoma will close by mid-2021, as both states will expand Medicaid as a result of voter-approved ballot initiatives.)